Indian Navy: Ships

 The names of all in service ships and naval bases of the Indian Navy are prefixed with the letters INS, designating Indian Naval Ship or Indian Navy Station, whereas the sail boats are prefixed with INSV (Indian Naval Sailing Vessel).
-The fleet of the Indian Navy is a mixture of domestic built and foreign vessels, as of May 2025, the surface fleet comprises 2 aircraft carrier, 1 amphibious transport dock, 8 landing ship tanks, 11 destroyers, 13 frigates, 23 corvettes, 10 large offshore patrol vessels, 4 fleet tankers, 7 Survey ships, 1 research vessel, 3 training vessels and various auxiliary vessels, Landing Craft Utility vessels, and small patrol boats.
+The fleet of the Indian Navy is a mixture of domestic built and foreign vessels, as of May 2025, the surface fleet comprises 2 aircraft carriers, 1 amphibious transport dock, 4 landing ship tanks, 13 destroyers, 15 frigates, 20 corvettes, 10 large offshore patrol vessels, 4 fleet tankers, 7 Survey ships, 1 research vessel, 3 training vessels and various auxiliary vessels, Landing Craft Utility vessels, and small patrol boats.

-The Navy has two aircraft carriers in active service, INS Vikramaditya, which serves as the flagship of the fleet.
+The Navy has two aircraft carriers in active service, one of which is the INS Vikramaditya, which serves as the flagship of the fleet.
 Vikramaditya (formerly Admiral Gorshkov) is a modified Kiev-class aircraft carrier procured at a total cost $2.3 billion from Russia in December 2013.
-A second aircraft carrier, the indigenously built INS Vikrant was commissioned on September 2, 2022.
+A second aircraft carrier, the indigenously built INS Vikrant was commissioned on 2 September 2022.
 The Navy has an amphibious transport dock of the Austin class, renamed as INS Jalashwa in Indian service.
 It also maintains a fleet of landing ship tanks.